-The experiments were carried out under “All Intra”, “Random Access”, and “Low Delay B” configurations as defined in the JVET Common Test Condition (CTC) [1] on top of VTM-6.0.
+The experiments were carried out under “All Intra”, “Random Access” configurations as defined in the JVET Common Test Condition (CTC) [1] on top of VTM-6.0.
 In addition, the experimental results of low QP for AI configuration defined in Description of CE6 [2] are also reported.

-Table 4 shows the CTC results of the proposed method.
-Table II shows the results of Low QP.
+Table 2 shows the CTC results of the proposed method.
+Table 3 shows the results of Low QP.